francisudeji/opening-hours/README.md

 ## How to run

-- First unzip the file titled `francis-udeji-opening-hours.zip`
+- First unzip the file titled `opening-hours-main.zip`
 - Open it up with your favorite code editor
 - `cd` into the folder in your terminal
 - Install the dependencies yarn: